chnebx/mws-restaurant-stage-1/README.md

 - [x] Select options combo lists weren't usable on smaller screens
 - [x] The div with an id of "map" needed an appropiate aria role ( "application" )
-- [ ] The "breadcrumb" list wasn't compatible with aria structure ( still unsure waiting for validation )
+- [x] The "breadcrumb" list wasn't compatible with aria structure

 ### Updates added to the project: